codetojoy/vending_machine_groovy_javaesque/README.txt

+NOTE: tests are failing!
+Definitely a work-in-progress

 This is a work-in-progress for the Vending Machine example, as highlighted by the Lambda Lounge.

 This example uses Groovy, but in a fairly straight-up, Java-esque way.